-The definition of a "WTO Investor" under the ICA is complex.
-In general, an individual will be a WTO Investor if he/she is a "national" of a country (other than Canada) that is a member of the World Trade Organization (WTO) or has a right of permanent residence in a WTO member country.
-A corporation or other entity will be a WTO Investor if it, in turn, is ultimately controlled by one or more WTO Investors.
-A widely held public company will generally be a WTO Investor for the purposes of the ICA (i) if it can be established that a majority of the voting shares of the public company are owned by WTO Investors; or (ii) if no person or voting group controls the company, at least two-thirds of the members of the company's board of directors are any combination of WTO Investors and Canadians.
+In general, an individual will be a World Trade Organization (WTO) investor if he or she is a "national" of a country (other than Canada) that is a member of the WTO or has a right of permanent residence in a WTO member country.9 Similar to the definition of a trade agreement investor, a corporation or other entity will be a WTO investor if it, in turn, is ultimately controlled by one or more WTO investors.
+A widely held public company will generally be a WTO investor for the purposes of the ICA (i) if a majority of the voting shares of the public company are owned by WTO investors; or (ii) if no person or voting group controls the company, at least two-thirds of the members of the company's board of directors are any combination of WTO investors and Canadians.